Haidra-Org/AI-Horde/README_StableHorde.md

 # AI Horde Image Generation

-Information specific to the Stable Diffusion image generation
+Information specific to the Stable Diffusion image generation.

 # Generating Prompts

 ## GUI

-We provide [a client interface](https://dbzer0.itch.io/lucid-creations) requiring no installation and no technical expertise
+We provide [a client interface](https://dbzer0.itch.io/lucid-creations) requiring no installation and no technical expertise.

 <img src="https://raw.githubusercontent.com/Haidra-Org/Lucid-Creations/main/screenshot.png" width="500" />

 ## Command Line

 I have provided [a small python script](https://github.com/Haidra-Org/AI-Horde-CLI) with which you can use to call the horde.
-Please check the [REAMDE](https://github.com/Haidra-Org/AI-Horde-CLI/blob/main/README.md) for usage instructions
+Please check the [README](https://github.com/Haidra-Org/AI-Horde-CLI/blob/main/README.md) for usage instructions.

 # Joining the horde